- On Court

 - Club Ana

-In the Porsche Race, the standings that determine the eight qualifiers for the end of season Sony Ericsson Championships, Ana is positioned at No.14.
-Her doubles ranking is 57.
+In the Race to the Championships, which determines the eight qualifiers for the season-ending event in Madrid, Ana is 11th.
+Her doubles ranking is currently 73.

 The organisers of the French Open this week announced that from this year’s tournament onwards, women will receive the same prize money as men.
 The move, which follows Wimbledon’s recent decision to award equal prize money, means that there is financial parity for men and women at all four Grand Slams.

 “I’m happy that they made this decision,” said Ana.
 “I never liked to complain, because we earn good money for playing tennis, and I am very grateful for this, but now that they changed it I think everyone is very happy.
 We play hard too.”

 Three new off-court images of Ana have been uploaded to the Candid 2007 gallery: two of Ana watching the Partizan-Joventut basketball game in Belgrade, and one with Martina Hingis and James Blake at the Medibank International in Sydney.

 Photo: Ana and her strength and conditioning coach Scott Byrnes at the Partizan-Joventut basketball game in Belgrade, February 2007